 The Film Falls Back into Typical Sports Movie Clichés

 Amateur can’t help but feel like a low-budget affair at times, and one of the main signifiers is spotty acting — especially from supporting actors.
 Casting for sports movies is incredibly difficult if you’re going after a realistic aesthetic.
-Casting turns towards finding athletic specimens over thespians, but the film still needs a certain level of dramatic believability in order for the exercise to work as a film.
+In this case, the casting turns towards finding athletic specimens over thespians, but the film still needs a certain level of dramatic believability in order for the exercise to work as a film.
 Amateur grapples with this issue throughout, and it’s quite noticeable at times.

 It’s far from perfect, but Amateur is a delightful diversion for sports fans that has a scathing look into the NCAA and impermissible benefits, and that discussion could not be more relevant in the wake of recent events.